-Fremantle Stuff > People > Arthur Turton
+Fremantle Stuff > people > Arthur Turton

 Arthur Turton was a hardware salesman in Fremantle in the 1890s for Union Stores.
 He was NF Councillor 1919-32, and mayor of North Fremantle 1932-1945.
 He was apparently popular as mayor, at least in his early years, as it is recorded that when he looked like resigning in 1934 local residents came in droves to Turton House to petition him to stay on.

 Arthur Turton came to Western Australia in the early 1890s in the wake of his elder brother the Rev William Frederick Turton, who had taken up a posting to the Johnston Memorial Congregational Church in Fremantle.
 Rev Turton later transferred to Kalgoorlie, then left the state altogether, although he eventually returned and died in East Fremantle 1922.
 During the period during which what is now known as Turton House was constructed, the Rev W F Turton was pastor of the Rockdale Congregational Church in Sydney, NSW, and Rockdale House was the original name of the house.
+The name was changed to Turton House by Rob Garton Smith who bought the house in 1970 and renovated it.

 Turton House, at 25 Harvest Road North Fremantle, was constructed in c.1904-05 for Arthur Turton and his wife Jessie May Turton, to a design by notable architect J. Talbot Hobbs.
 Jessie was a daughter of James Pearse, one of the three Pearse brothers to found the Pearse Brothers Tannery and Boot Factory.